xuankimtran/docs-1/pages/katalon-studio/tutorials/integrate_with_kobiton.md

 > From **8.1.0 onwards**, you can change Kobiton's **Custom Device Name** to select the correct device on Katalon Studio.
 If your Kobiton devices don't have any custom name, Katalon Studio uses the devices' original name when running tests.
 See Kobiton documentation on [Device Custom Name](https://support.kobiton.com/hc/en-us/articles/360055588512-Device-Custom-Name-)

-After you set Device Custom Name in Kobiton Portal, you can check your Kobiton devices list in Katalon Studio by open **Mobile Recorder/Spy > Select Kobiton Device**.
+Once you have set your Device Custom Names in Kobiton Portal, you can check the Kobiton devices list in Katalon Studio.
+Go to Katalon Studio, then open **Mobile Recorder/Spy > Select Kobiton Device**.

 5\.
 In Katalon Studio, open your mobile test case and switch to the **Scripts** view.
 Locate this line of code: